 The Turley & Mara Law Firm is here to help.
 We realize that many people want our firm to represent them.
 But we can’t.
 Under our firm structure, we accept very few cases.
-So we have developed a referral system in both San Diego and across California.
+So we have developed a referral system in San Diego and across California and the USA.
 At no cost to you, we will work to match you up with a good and honest lawyer that specializes in the area of law that you need.
 We have strict criteria for lawyers to be on our “honest lawyer” referral list.

 Thus, if we don’t accept your case we will strive to recommend the right lawyer for your case.
 A lawyer you can trust.
 We believe it is important for us to provide this public service.
 And we provide this service at no extra cost to you.
 We will try and help you even though you may not meet our highly selective case selection criteria.
 We know it’s the right thing to do.
 We know how hard it is to find the best attorney and an honest attorney that is right for your case.
 So, even if you don’t fit our case acceptance criteria, we will match you up with a good and honest lawyer that you can depend on to give you the best chance to prevail in your case.

 Savvy trial attorneys know the most important part of any case is the people in the lawsuit.
 So it’s simple.
 We only take cases where the clients are good, straightforward folks.
 Not to suggest that there can’t be issues and problems.
 Every case and every person has issues and problems that need to be addressed.
 We know all of that.
 But it’s about heart.